trimstray/the-practical-linux-hardening-guide/README.md

 ### General disclaimer

-**The Practical Linux Hardening Guide** provides a high-level overview of the security hardening GNU/Linux systems.
+**The Practical Linux Hardening Guide** provides a high-level overview of the hardening GNU/Linux systems.
 It is not an official standard or handbook but it _touches_ and _use_ industry standards.

 This guide also provides you with _practical step-by-step instructions_ for building your own hardened systems and services.